nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004-01-14-MARS_SPIRIT.md

 ----
 ### DATE: January 14, 2004
 ----
-Unchained, by Van Halen
-Hit the Road Jack by Buster Poindexter
-Turn, Turn, Turn by The Byrds
+Unchained, by Van Halen<br />Hit the Road Jack by Buster Poindexter<br />Turn, Turn, Turn by The Byrds

 ##### Comment:
 * Cable-cutting, backup on landing deck. start turn on deck.